What are Pending Orders and how to use them?

 It is not executed because the triggering price is not reached.
 Using our charts to view the price history of the instrument might be a good idea.

 An Entry Order is an order that initiates the opening of a position.
 It could be a Pending Order to enter the market at a prespecified price.
 There are two major types of Entry Orders: Limit Entry and Stop Entry Orders.
 Entry Orders allow you to enter the market at a more favourable price.
 In Trading 212, you can use Limit/Stop and OCO as entry orders.

 An Associated Order is a Pending Order related to an already open position.
 An Associated Pending Order sets certain conditions, such as price/distance from the market price; when these are met, the position is closed.
 An Associated Pending Order closes the whole position; partial close is not available.
 In Trading 212, such orders are the Trailing Stop and Take Profit/Stop Loss.

 When creating a Take Profit/Stop Loss Order, you will have to assign a specific target price value.
 You will not be able to specify exact values for the Distance to the current price - its value will be automatically calculated by the platform.

 What can I use Take Profit/Stop Loss Order for?

 Take Profit/Stop Loss Orders are Associated Pending Orders.
 With a Take Profit/Stop Loss Order, you make sure that your open positions are closed at a certain market price.
 Thus you can control your risk and plan your trading in a better way.

 Many of our clients prefer to use them because they allow better risk management when trading.

 Can I set both profit and loss values for the Take Profit/ Stop Loss Order on my open position?

 Yes.
-You can enter values for desired profit and maximum loss for your open position, and it will be closed when either of them is reached.
+You can enter both values - for desired profit and maximum loss – and when either of them is struck, your open position will be closed.